Our research

 A Sustainable Food System

-Mistra Food Futures is a research program focused on a sustainable and resilient food system.
-The program is led and coordinated by SLU in collaboration with the research institute RISE, the Stockholm Resilience Centre at Stockholm University and The Beijer Institute of Ecological Economics at the Royal Swedish Academy of Sciences.
+A sustainable and resilient food system is at the core of our work.
+The programme is led and coordinated by the Swedish University of Agricultural Sciences (SLU) in collaboration with the research institute RISE, the Stockholm Resilience Centre at Stockholm University, and the Beijer Institute of Ecological Economics at the Royal Swedish Academy of Sciences.

-The Mistra Food Futures research program develops strategies to achieve a sustainable Swedish food system that delivers healthy food.
-These strategies will contribute to both short-term change (by 2030) and long-term system transformation (by 2045).
-With a broad coalition of universities, research institutes, authorities, companies, and industry organizations, the program takes a comprehensive approach to all aspects of the food system.
+Mistra Food Futures develops strategies to enable a sustainable Swedish food system that delivers healthy food.
+These strategies are designed to support both short-term change (by 2030) and long-term systemic transformation (by 2045).
+Through a broad collaboration of universities, research institutes, public authorities, companies, and industry organisations, the programme takes a comprehensive approach to all parts of the food system.

-• Establish goals for what the Swedish food system needs to achieve by 2045
+• Define targets for what the Swedish food system needs to achieve by 2045

-• Evaluate the current state and identify obstacles and opportunities for achieving these goals
+• Assess the current state and identify barriers and opportunities for reaching those targets

-• Develop strategies to transform obstacles into “leverage points” for system change
+• Develop strategies to turn barriers into “leverage points” for systemic change

 • Develop indicators to monitor and ensure progress

-• Identify and develop measures that enable the Swedish agricultural sector to achieve net-zero greenhouse gas emissions by 2045, and make food processing, retail, and consumption more sustainable
+• Identify and develop measures that enable the Swedish agricultural sector to reach net-zero greenhouse gas emissions by 2045, and promote greater sustainability in food processing, retail, and consumption

-• Identify implementation strategies that contribute to a comprehensive transformation of the food system
+• Identify implementation strategies that support a fundamental transformation of the food system

 COORDINATION, management, dissemination and